Understand the process and requirements for electricity connections when subdividing your land.

 Once you have met all the conditions of consent, you will be able to register your subdivision plan with the Land Titles Office and proceed with your development.

-Endeavour Energy may require the developer to create all necessary easements, restrictions, rights of access, and positive covenants.
-Please refer to our property tenure requirements:
+Endeavour Energy may require the developer to grant Land Interests to allow maintenance and operations activities to proceed.
+Please refer to our Land Interest requirements:

 How to apply for this service

 To apply, please complete and return an application form which covers applications for subdivisions, boundary adjustments and consolidations, together with all of the relevant fees, and can be downloaded here:

 You’ll find more information regarding the connection process for subdivisions in our brochure:

 If you have any questions regarding subdivision connection services, please complete an enquiry form and email it to firstname.lastname@example.org.
 Or speak to one of our Customer Service Representatives on 133 718.

 Prior to approving subdivisions for registration, local councils may require developers to provide proof that the developer has made satisfactory arrangements for the provision of electricity supply to the subdivision.